 | || member for 9 years, 3 months, 25 days|

 |My Dad's family is Bouldin, Foley, Shelton, and Keaton.
 From Patrick County, VA.
 Dad had his DNA done before his death and we found out that Bouldin is NOT the correct spelling of his name.
 It is Bolling(Bowling).
 Seems his great grandfather and siblings started spelling it Bouldin and it stuck.|

 Mom's family is Patterson, Shelton, Forbes and Flanagan.
 They are from Henry County, VA.

 Everyone drifted to NC looking for work and here in Rockingham County, NC is where my part of the family has stayed.
 I am finding family in Stokes and Surry County also.

-I am currently the president of my local UDC chapter and the chairman of the Indian Committee for my DAR chapter.
+I am currently the Vice president and Treasurer of my local UDC chapter and the chairman of the Indian Committee and the registrar for my DAR chapter.

 Timmy has lived in Western Rockingham County, NC all of his life.
 He loves taking pictures and doing family research.
 He has found alot of his ancestors in Stokes and Surry Counties in NC and Henry and Patrick Counties in VA.
 His family lines are Dalton, Shelton, Clark, Joyce, Dunlap, Ball, and Tilley.

 Timmy contribution to Find A Grave before we combined our pages

 Find A Grave

 • 7 Photo Requests